VitorVilela7/SMW-SA1-Pack/readme.txt

 This way you can access all the 8MB at once, though some emulators may have some problems with it.

-This also means that FastROM addresing will not work, so pay attention to any strange jump to the $808000+ area, and subtract
+This also means that FastROM addressing will not work, so pay attention to any strange jump to the $808000+ area, and subtract
 $800000 from those.